“Executives are increasingly banding together in peer groups to learn from and support each other.” Wall Street Journal

 - Membership is by agency, not by person.
 Each agency can send up to three people but it needs to remain consistent.
 So you can’t rotate people in and out.
 (If someone leaves and you hire a new person — obviously, that’s allowed)

 - We hold the meeting twice a year in October and April.
-The meetings will always be in Chicago.
-It’s easy for everyone to get to, reasonably priced for a big city etc.
+The meetings will always be in Denver.
+It’s easy for everyone to get to, reasonably priced for a big city, etc.

-- Members arrive night before for a group dinner, followed by meeting all day on day one and conclude by 3pm on day two, allowing members to fly out that night.
+- Members arrive the night before for a group dinner, followed by a meeting all day on day one and conclude by 3 pm on day two, allowing members to fly out that night.

 - No financials other than AGI and the AGI percentages will be shown.